You probably know already that most of the 9-5 jobs out there are meant for the jolly outgoing guys.

 It doesn’t come easy, but that is just the way business works everywhere – even offline.

-If you can spend 2 or 3 hours a day and create a cool design, then you have what it takes to do this job for a full-time income.
+If you can spend 2 or 3 hours a day and create cool designs, then you have what it takes to do this job for a full-time income.

-As you stay longer you stay on the job, your income also grows.
-I have seen people make over $10,000 with POD.
+You won’t earn your first full-time income the same month.
+But as you stay longer on the job, your income also grows.
+I have seen people make over $10,000/m with POD.

 There are two ways to start:

 - POD sites: With Print on demand sites like Teespring, they already have the store in place.
 You only sign up and upload your designs.

 - Shopify store: With a Shopify store, you will need to set up your store and link it with Printful.
 It comes with more work – but you have more control over your store.